amitlan/website/index.md

 <p>
 I was born and got my education in the western state of Maharashtra of India.
-My first job out of college brought me to Tokyo, Japan, where I now live with wife and a kid.
+My first job out of college brought me to Tokyo, Japan, where I live with wife and a kid.
 </p>

 <p>